 “Our systems don’t have a problem when it comes to multiple h1 headings on a page.
 That’s a fairly common pattern on the web.
 We use headings to better understand the context of different parts of a page.”

-Many affiliate marketers don’t understand how good Google is at reading and interpreting what their site or landing page is all about.
+Many affiliate marketers don’t understand how well Google or Facebook can read and interpret what their site or landing page is all about.

-I recommend you write headlines for people while keeping your eye on Google’s best practices.
-But never prioritize Google over your visitors.
+I recommend you write headlines for people while keeping your eye on best practices for the top platforms.
+But never prioritize algorithms over your human audience.

 In addition, write your headings before you write any content.
-This will make it much easier for you to structure your content in a way that makes sense to your visitors and Google.
+This will make it much easier for you to structure your content in a way that makes sense both to your visitors and to search and social algorithms.

-You’ll probably face significant competition promoting popular and highly profitable affiliate products from ClickBank or other sources.
+Broad headlines speak to everyone – and as a result, to no one.
+You’ll probably face significant competition promoting popular and highly profitable affiliate products from ClickBank or other sources, especially on paid media platforms.

-• The Ultimate Guide for Amateurs to Writing Blog Headlines – The target market is newbie writers wanting to start a blog.
+- The Ultimate Headline Writing Guide for Amateur Bloggers – The target market is newbie writers wanting to start a blog.

-• 5 Best Productivity Tools for Small Business Owners – The target market is small business owners struggling to manage their time.
+- 5 Best Productivity Tools for Shopify Store Owners – The target market is Shopify business owners struggling to manage their time.

-These headlines would work perfectly in a social media post or ad as well – even if you’re not being super deliberate with your audience targeting, this will help algorithms like Facebook get your content in front of the right people.
+Even if you’re not being super deliberate with your audience targeting, this callout will help algorithms get your content in front of the right people – or more accurately, allow the right people to raise their hand and engage!

 Using brackets or parentheses to insert non-essential text into your headline can make it stand out and increase your click-through rate (CTR).